ukhuranauva/UrjaKhurana-pset6/README.md

 to delete.
 We even remember the last search you have done, so whenever you close the app and restart, you can see your last query results!
 So, have fun searching for concerts!
 <br />
 Image 1: Search results of: Ariana Grande, Amsterdam.
-Image 2: Saved concerts
+Image 2: Saved concerts <br /><br />
 <img src="https://cloud.githubusercontent.com/assets/10434310/21277441/a788acb4-c3d6-11e6-95ca-e8d9d7ae2865.png" width="200">
 <img src="https://cloud.githubusercontent.com/assets/10434310/21277442/a78eb4c4-c3d6-11e6-8411-bdce1ca950eb.png" width="200">